Google Business Profile Post Image Size Best Guide (2022)

 Google Business Profile Post Image Quality

-Images are the centerpiece of your business post on your Google Business Profile as they will attract attention and sell your business or idea to your audience.
-You must select the best images that can stand out and encourage readers to interact with your post.
+Images are the centerpiece of your business post on your Google Business Profile, as they will attract attention and sell your business.
+Could you pitch your idea to your audience?
+You must select the best images to stand out and encourage readers to interact with your post.
 Here are some guidelines for choosing or creating the best images for Google Business Profile Posts:

 - Choose bright images with clearly lit characters